effieklimi/pgspilot/README.md

 **Things to keep in mind and steps that need to be taken:**

-- Make sure that the analyses work on your local machine with the files generated using 6 prinicipal components
 - Then, delete everything inside the `pca_model` folder
 - Re-run the setup script with `bash scripts/run_setup.sh`.
 This should re-run the PCA
 - This might take some time to run